 The audit committee of the Company consists of Trevor Langley and Gary L. Blum.
 Each member of the audit committee qualifies as "independent" for purposes of membership on audit committees pursuant to the rules and regulations of the SEC.
-In addition, the board of directors of the Company has determined that Trevor Langley qualifies as an "audit committee financial expert" as defined by the rules and regulations of the SEC.
-John Beach and Dr. Kamran Ajami also served as a member of the audit committee through his resignation as a director on May 30, 2019 and December 11, 2019, respectively.
+In addition, the Board of Directors of the Company has determined that Trevor Langley qualifies as an "audit committee financial expert" as defined by the rules and regulations of the SEC.
+John Beach and Dr. Kamran Ajami also served as members of the audit committee through their resignations as a director on May 30, 2019 and December 11, 2019, respectively.